 Paul Steven Singerman is Co-Chair of the firm and concentrates his practice in troubled loan workouts, insolvency matters and commercial transactions.

-Representation of the Official Committee of Unsecured Creditors Taylor, Bean & Whitaker Mortgage Corp.
+- Representation of the Official Committee of Unsecured Creditors Taylor, Bean & Whitaker Mortgage Corp.
 (TBW).
 Prior to its bankruptcy, TBW was the largest independent mortgage originator in the United States.
 Headquartered in Ocala, Florida, TBW employed approximately 2,500 people across the United States in its main business and employed another 1,500 people in various subsidiaries.
-This case involves approximately $5 billion in claims.
+This case involved an excess of $11 billion in claims.

 - Served as debtor’s counsel in Aloha Airlines, Adva-Lite, Inc., Puig Development, and Levitt and Sons; and as co-counsel to the debtors in the chapter 11 cases of AT&T Latin America, Atlas Air/Polar Air Cargo, and the TOUSA, Inc. et al cases.